-Witches generally believe that negative action is not conducive or helpful to living a good, healthy life.
+Witches generally believe that evil action is not conducive or helpful to living a good, healthy life.
 Our beliefs do not tell us to maliciously seek to harm other people.
-Many Witches believe in a kind of universal balance.
-This states that what you send out will return to you.
-In modern Witchcraft and Wicca, what is sent is commonly believed to come back three times as powerfully as it was sent out or affecting the initiator on three levels of their being: mind, body, spirit.
-With a belief like this guiding our actions and motivations, there simply isn’t the desire to foolishly inflict harm on others.
+Many Witches place a high value on not inflicting harm because of believing in a kind of universal balance.
+This belief states that what you send out will return to you.
+In modern practice, what is sent is commonly believed to come back three times as powerfully as it was sent out or affecting the person on three levels of their being: mind, body, spirit.
+With a belief like this guiding their actions and motivations, there simply isn’t the desire to foolishly inflict harm on others.
 Who would really want to foolishly or offhandedly harm someone else when they know that they will be responsible and have to accept the full penalty for their actions?
 This is why we believe that you pay for your wrongs here, in this life, not after you are dead.

 We do not worship Satan:

 Paganism and Witchcraft grew out of observance of the natural world.
 Animism, the belief that everything has a spirit within it, is the oldest known form of spiritual understanding.
 From this, the belief grew that there were powerful supernatural forces shaping and creating our world.
 These forces were seen as gods and goddesses to ancient man.
 Religions and cults (a formal religious veneration or system of religious beliefs and ritual — not a psycho-led group of people bent on world domination or mass suicide) grew out of belief in these deities.